-At the Law Offices of Vic Feazell, P.C., we are all too aware of the fact that the construction industry is one of the most dangerous fields of work for laborers in Austin and throughout the United States.
+At the Law Offices of Vic Feazell, P.C., we are all too aware of the fact that the construction industry is one of the most dangerous fields of work for laborers in Texas and throughout the United States.
 Every year, hundreds of construction workers are killed while on the job, and thousands more suffer serious or even life-altering disabilities.
 While improved safety measures have helped to reduce the likelihood of construction accidents occurring, they remain a serious problem.

 Statistics About Construction Accidents

 The following is a brief summary of some of the most important data and statistics related to construction accidents in the United States:

 - In 2011, 738 construction workers were killed on the job.
 This number represents more than 17% of the total fatal occupational injuries in the United States that year, according to the Occupational Safety and Health Administration (OSHA).